Pumpkinseed: Reproduction and life cycle

-Once water temperatures reach 55–63 F in the late spring or early summer, the male pumpkinseeds will begin to build nests.
+Once water temperatures reach 55–63 F in the late spring or early summer, the male pumpkinseeds begin to build nests.
 Nesting sites are typically in shallow water on sand or gravel lake bottoms.
-The males will use their caudal fins to sweep out shallow, oval-shaped nesting holes that stretch about twice the length of the pumpkinseed itself.
-The fish will remove debris and large rocks from their nests with their mouths.
+The males use their caudal fins to sweep out shallow, oval-shaped nesting holes that stretch about twice the length of the pumpkinseed itself.
+The fish remove debris and large rocks from their nests with their mouths.

 Nests are arranged in colonies consisting of about three to 15 nests each.
 Often, pumpkinseeds build their nests near bluegill colonies, and the two species interbreed.
 Male pumpkinseeds are vigorous and aggressive, and defend their nests by spreading their opercula.
 Because of this aggressive behavior, pumpkinseeds tend to maintain larger territories than bluegills.

 Females arrive after the nests are completed, coming in from deeper waters.
 The male then releases milt and the female releases eggs.
 Females may spawn in more than one nest, and more than one female may use the same nest.
 Also, more than one female will spawn with a male in one nest simultaneously.
-Females are able produce 1,500 to 1,700 eggs, depending on their size and age.
+Females are able to produce 1,500 to 1,700 eggs, depending on their size and age.

 Once released, the eggs stick to gravel, sand, or other debris in the nest, and they hatch in as few as three days.
 Females leave the nest immediately after spawning, but males remain and guard their offspring.
 The male guards them for about the first 11 days, returning them to the nest in his mouth if they stray from the nesting site.

-The young fish stay on or near the shallow breeding area and grow to about 2 in in their first year.
+The young fish stay on or near the shallow breeding area, and grow to about 2 in in their first year.
 Sexual maturity is usually achieved by age two.
 Pumpkinseeds have lived to be 12 years old in captivity, but in nature most do not exceed six to eight years old.

+Diet

+Pumpkinseeds are carnivorous and feed on a variety of small prey both at the water surface and at the bottom.
+Among their favorites are insects, small molluscs and crustaceans (such as small crawfish), worms, minnow fry, small frogs or tadpoles, and even cannibalizing other smaller pumpkinseeds.
+They are effective at destroying mosquito larvae and even occasionally consume small pieces of aquatic vegetation and detritus.
+They also will readily consume human food scraps, most notably bread which is commonly used for bait.